Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_timers_func.md

 * void **init([uint8_t pushpull = 0])**

-Initializes the SS pin and its GPIO port.
+Initializes the PWM output pin and its GPIO port.
 If `pushpull` is non-zero, the pin will be configured as a push-pull output, else an open drain output (default). `init()` checks whether the timer outputs were remapped and adjusts accordingly.
 Timer1 complementary outputs not supported.

 *Note: `init` doesn't initialize the timer, `timerX_init()` must be used.*